-The hole should be conditioned (mud conditioning) and the drilling fluid should have the desired mud properties before starting in the hole with fishing tools.
+The hole should be conditioned (mud conditioning), and the drilling fluid should have the desired mud properties before starting in the hole with fishing tools.
 It may be necessary to make a trip with a bit to condition the hole and circulate out fill that has covered the fish.
-Always circulate and flush the hole first with a high viscous pill to unload drill cuttings and spot a balanced high viscous pill above the fish to suspend solids prior to trip out for fishing tools.
+Always circulate and flush the hole first with a high viscous pill to unload drill cuttings, and spot a balanced high viscous pill above the fish to suspend solids before tripping out for fishing tools.

 Type And Details Of Fish

-Once it is evident that fishing operations must be conducted, it is necessary to learn and acquire all relevant information about the fish that is to be recovered.
+Once it is evident that fishing operations must be conducted, it is necessary to learn and acquire all relevant information about the fish to be recovered.
 Determine

-- The probable cause of failure or reason for junk lost in hole.
+- The probable cause of the failure or reason for junk lost in the hole.

 - The size, length, amount, and type of fish (all dimensions are important).

 - The location or top of the fish. (check also: Free point indicator)